vanilladucky/Reinforcement-Learning-Car/README.md

-# Self learning car using NeuroEvolution of Augmenting Topologies
+# Self driving car using NeuroEvolution of Augmenting Topologies

 # Table of Content
 * Project